CUH Logo

 The team

-The myeloma team is mae up of consultants, specialist nurses and specialist registrars/ clinical fellows, all of whom have specialist knowledge of myeloma to support you on your journey.
+The myeloma team is made up of consultants, clinical nurse specialists (CNS) and specialist registrars/ clinical fellows, all of whom have specialist knowledge of myeloma to support you on your journey.

 Consultants